Introducing LCE’s Asset Management System Framework

 As the asset management strategy takes shape the organization must develop objectives.
 Asset management objectives transform outcomes into activities and provide an essential link back to the overall organization’s objectives.
 Asset management objectives are performance-based and often serve as KPIs designed utilizing a SMART-based goal-setting approach.

 The organizational pledge to establishing an asset management system is largely defined, shaped and communicated through the various activities related to leadership commitment to the development of governing policy, strategy and asset management objectives.
 It is the next phase in the model that really begins to define the “how” behind implementing the system.
-The value of an asset management system will be defined by the effectiveness of its asset management capabilities as defined by the processes, procedures and organizational knowledge.
-The requirement for such capabilities are identified in ISO 550002, management system element 8.1, Operational Planning and control,: “The organization should establish operational planning and control processes in order to support the effective delivery of the activities contained within the asset management plans.”
+The value of an asset management system will be defined by the effectiveness of its asset management capabilities as defined by the plans, processes, procedures and organizational knowledge.
+The requirement for such capabilities are identified in ISO 550001, management system element 8.1, Operational Planning and control,: “The organization should establish operational planning and control processes in order to support the effective delivery of the activities contained within the asset management plans.”

 How the Asset Management System Framework Delivers Value

 LCE’s Asset Management System Framework organizes these operational planning and control processes largely through the stages of the asset lifecycle.
-LCE’s implementation methodology comprises more than 50 key processes and six critical knowledge domains that span the entire asset lifecycle.
+LCE’s implementation methodology comprises more than 90 key processes and eight critical knowledge domains that span the entire asset lifecycle.
 When fully implemented, the resulting asset management capabilities define a best-in-class asset management system designed to achieve maximum, risk-based value from your physical asset portfolio.
 Numerous outcomes can define the value resulting from implementing a fully integrated asset management system.
 Depending upon your company’s strategy and business objectives, the LCE framework will support a holistic Reliability Excellence® transformation that can result in a functioning, compliant asset management system.
 For companies where compliance is not a strategic objective, the framework can guide effective asset management and yield improved performance and business results.

 Other outcomes of developing best-in-class asset management capabilities are more tactical by design and targeted to very specific regulatory or performance limiting factors.
 These deliverables can range from a simple, specific asset management plan to the more complex implementation of systems for managing a company’s mechanical integrity program or ensuring compliance with process safety management regulations.
 Both scalable and flexible, LCE’s Asset Management System Framework is designed as a starting point for developing company-specific solutions to a wide array of asset management challenges.